MenCodermin/ExpenseTrackerCLI/README.md

 # ExpenseTrackerCLI

+How to use:
+  1. Download the repository
+  2. Move it to desired folder
+  3. Run "make" command and wait for compilation
+  4. Use all the commands below

+ATTENTION!
+DO NOT CHANGE ANYTHING INSIDE MAKEFILE

 A simple expense tracker CLI which saves and prints the expenses

 The list of commands and their expected output is shown below: